Abhisek-Pandey/Smart-Noticeboard/README.md

 ## Execution
 After proper setup is done, every time the Pi boots up it will automatically run, and would start displaying the Notice Media files in loop

-## Proxy
-`socks4, socks5, http` proxies are supported in this project currently.
-To use it, add the following to the bottom of your `config.yaml` file